gerti1991/LLM_Data_Scraping/README.txt

 The task of scraping, data extraction, and data quality assessment was approached systematically to ensure accurate and structured output.

-For scraping, the requests library was utilized to fetch the HTML content from the target website.
-The BeautifulSoup library was employed to parse the HTML structure and extract relevant data such as hurricane names, dates, areas affected, and number of deaths.
-Regular expressions were applied where necessary to clean and extract specific information from unstructured text.
+For **scraping**, the `requests` library was utilized to fetch the HTML content from the target website.
+The `BeautifulSoup` library was employed to parse the HTML structure and extract relevant data such as hurricane names, dates, areas affected, and the number of deaths. **Regular expressions** were applied where necessary to clean and extract specific information from unstructured text.

-For data extraction, the OpenAI API was used to help transform unstructured data into structured JSON format, specifically focusing on extracting hurricane-related information.
-The extraction process ensured the correct identification of fields such as storm names, start/end dates, affected areas, and death counts, even when the data was embedded in descriptive paragraphs.
-Additional cleaning steps were taken to handle missing values and ensure consistent data formatting.
+For **data extraction**, the OpenAI API was used to transform unstructured data into structured JSON format, specifically focusing on extracting hurricane-related information.
+The extraction process ensured the correct identification of fields such as storm names, start/end dates, affected areas, and death counts, even when the data was embedded in descriptive paragraphs. **Additional cleaning steps** were taken to handle missing values and ensure consistent data formatting.

-To assess the quality of the extracted data, a thorough review was conducted to ensure completeness and accuracy.
-This included cross-referencing extracted values with the original source content and implementing safeguards to handle missing or erroneous values (e.g., defaulting missing fields to "not known" or 0 for deaths).
+To **assess the quality** of the extracted data, a thorough review was conducted to ensure completeness and accuracy.
+This included cross-referencing extracted values with the original source content and implementing safeguards to handle missing or erroneous values (e.g., defaulting missing fields to "not known" or `0` for deaths).
 Overall, this approach provided a robust mechanism for gathering and structuring data from a dynamic webpage.